Poona Community Enhancement & Infrastructure Planning

 Next response - changes, essentially as proposed in 2022, now being implemented.

 Clearly, these changes have broad implications for all fishermen and so too, those simply venturing out on the waters of the Great Sandy Strait.
 Of particular note is the speed in 'Go Slow' zones which has been reduced to 'less than 6 knots'.
 Certainly won't be a popular decision in the local areas of Poona, Boonooroo and Tinnanbar.
-Then there are the 'Seasonal Shorebird closure areas' and one would imagine that will impact the Poona area as well.
+Then there is the muted future changes of 'Seasonal Shorebird closure areas' and one would imagine that will impact the Poona area as well.
 Please review the

 The handout ' Information Sheet', and